 Figure 2 (Contact)

-Step 2: Create a Sync Profile
+Step 2: Create an Integration Setup or Sync Profile as we call it

-A Sync Profile refers to the setup of 2 available software applications where one application is synced to another application.
+A Set Up or Sync Profile refers to the setup of 2 available software applications where one application is synced to another application.
 This includes all the settings for both applications, including connection configuration, Sync Add-On selections, Field Mapping, and Sync Scheduling.
 In this case, we are setting up an integration for Salesforce and Constant Contact, our two software.

 1.1 Step 1